- What is OA?

 Yes, sometimes they attend meetings open to all who have a desire to stop eating compulsively and sometimes they attend special meetings targeted for teens and young people.
 A pamphlet written especially for teens is available.

 10. How can I get more information about a meeting before attending?

-If you will click here for our current local meetings list, you’ll find a contact number associated with each meeting.
-Feel free to call that person and ask questions about the format or any other concerns you might have.
+Navigate to the Meetings Tab of this website to find a current meeting list, as well as information about special focus meetings.
 You may also write to Central New Mexico Intergroup at email@example.com with your questions about OA, in general, or specific local meetings.
 We’ll happily answer your questions.

 No one ‘joins’ OA in the usual sense of the word.
 There are no dues to pay or membership applications to be completed.
 Once we have heard about OA and believe we have an eating problem, we simply attend local OA meetings of our choice.
 Anyone who says he/she is a member of OA is a member.